-Maybe not an actual fight – maybe you pictured what you would, or should, have said to them?
-A confrontation you never had?
-The killer blow you wish you’d delivered at the time?
+I want you to answer honestly.
+Maybe not an actual fight – maybe you pictured what you would or should have said to them.
+Maybe you picture a confrontation you never had, or the killer blow you wish you’d delivered at the time.

 Resentment is destructive.
 Resentment is the thing that keeps us rooted in a broken, ugly past.

 Life is too short to start each day with the broken pieces of yesterday.
 Your breakup was miserable enough the first time, right?
 If you could somehow go back and spare yourself all of that pain, wouldn’t you?
 Then why do you inflict it on yourself time after time?